-OPH is committed to saving dogs from high-kill shelters, but did you know this includes dogs passed over for adoption at these shelters because they have medical issues?
+OPH is committed to saving dogs and cats from high-kill shelters, but did you know this includes animals passed over for adoption at these shelters because they have medical issues?

 It's not uncommon for a shelter adopter's excitement be replaced with fear and doubt about a dog when they learn it has a condition like parvovirus, heartworms, or hip dysplasia or physical injuries.
 Then, they walk away.
 Regardless of the dog's likelihood of a full recovery.

 OPH does not walk away.
-Please join us in standing by these dogs with treatable medical issues.
-We don’t want to ever have to say “no” to a dog in need of medical attention.
+Please join us in standing by these animals with treatable medical issues.
+We don’t want to ever have to say “no” to a dog or cat in need of medical attention.

 Include “Little Miracle” or “Have a Heart” in the Special Instructions when making your gift online or on the memo line when making your donation by check.